qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

    Exporting symbols and color ramps

-When symbols are selected, you can also export them to PNG or SVG file formats.
+When symbols are selected, you can also export them to :file:`.PNG` or :file:`.SVG`.
-Exporting to PNG or SVG (both not available for color ramp symbols) creates a file for each selected symbol, and the SVG folder can be added to SVG Paths in :menuselection:`Settings --> Options` to e.g. share these symbols on a network.
+Exporting to :file:`.PNG` or :file:`.SVG` (both not available for color ramp symbols) creates a file for each selected symbol in a given folder.
+The SVG folder can be added to the :guilabel:`SVG paths` in :menuselection:`Settings --> Options --> System` menu of another user, allowing him direct access to all these symbols.

 Importing items
 ...............